Göttingen: Demographics

 The city's population has increased since the Middle Ages.
 With the arrival of the early modern period, the growth rate greatly accelerated.
 The population peaked at 132,100 in 1985.
 In 2004, it stood at 129,466, of which around 24,000 were students.

 Transport

 The Göttingen bus system is run by the GöVB (Göttinger Verkehrsbetriebe).
-Buses run throughout the city and to the neighboring villages, as well as intercity bus services from the station Göttingen ZOB, adjacent to the railway station.
+Buses run throughout the city and to the neighbouring villages, as well as intercity bus services from the station Göttingen ZOB, adjacent to the railway station.

-Göttingen railway station lies west of the medieval town center and provides links to several destinations in Germany.
+Göttingen railway station lies west of the medieval town centre and provides links to several destinations in Germany.

-The nearest international airport is Hannover Airport, located 136 km south of Göttingen.
+The nearest international airport is Hannover Airport, located 136 km north of Göttingen.

 Like most German cities, the town is bicycle-friendly, with bicycle paths throughout the commercial areas (except for in pedestrian-only shopping areas) and beyond.
-The time to pedal downtown from the outskirts is fifteen to twenty minutes.
+The time to pedal to the city centre from the outskirts is fifteen to twenty minutes.